 –Have I read George Steiner’s final book?
 Will I be around to read Wittgenstein’s letters to Ben Richards or the first J.D.
 Salinger in decades?

-That said, too much may be taken for granted in asking such questions.
+But too much may be taken for granted in asking such questions.
 What counter-story would be orthogonally different in its taken-for-granted?

 One thing would be to recast the past as if it were the present, but without the past’s same givens.
 It would be to read Hardy’s 1912 poem, “Convergence of the Twain” in light of what followed, but as if it were still part of the news about the sinking of the Titanic the month before.
 It would be as if my key portal to 19th and 20th century thought were my own lived, real-time thinking about and experience of reading novels of ideas, like Nicholas Mosley’s Hopeful Monsters, Bruce Duffy’s The World As I Found It, or Harry Thompson’s This Thing of Darkness (but without taking for granted child slavery at the time!).
 It is to see the variety and ironies of today’s “certainly” in this ancient exchange on human contingency: